E te iwi,

 -Where are we currently at with negotiations and initialling the Deed of Settlement?

 We continue to work toward the initialling of a Deed of Settlement with the Crown.
-At this stage, we are looking to June 2019 for the initialling (based on the outstanding matters for negotiation).
+At this stage, we are looking at early 2020 for the initialling (based on the outstanding matters for negotiation).

 -How can I keep up to date with what is happening?